Joel McCrea: Personal life

 McCrea married actress Frances Dee in Rye, New York, on October 20, 1933, after they met while filming The Silver Cord.
 Coincidentally, Dee was born only a few blocks away from McCrea's home, but she moved to Chicago during her childhood.
 They had three sons, Jody, Peter and David.
 They were married until McCrea's death on their 57th wedding anniversary.

-McCrea - who was an outdoorsman who had once listed his occupation as "rancher" and his hobby as "acting" - had begun buying property as early as 1933, when he purchased his first 1000 acre in a then unincorporated area of eastern Ventura County, California, which later became Thousand Oaks.
+McCrea - who was an outdoorsman who had once listed his occupation as "rancher" and his hobby as "acting" - had begun buying property as early as 1933, when he purchased his first 1000 acre in an unincorporated area of eastern Ventura County, California, which later incorporated into Thousand Oaks.
 This was the beginning of what evolved into a 3000 acre spread where McCrea and his wife lived, raised their sons, and rode their horses.
 At one point, McCrea's ranch produced 200,000 pounds of beef every year.
 He was noted for being a hard worker on his ranch; he was very active in the management, including riding, roping and branding.

 By the end of the 1940s, McCrea was a multi-millionaire, as much from his real-estate dealings as from his movie stardom.
-It is said that McCrea once joked that he "only acted so he could afford to ranch."
+It is said that McCrea once joked that he "only acted so he could afford to ranch".
 In the early 1960s, he sold 1200 acre of land to an oil company on the condition that they would not drill within sight of his home.
 McCrea's perspicacity may have stemmed from his friendship in the 1930s with fellow personality and sometime actor Will Rogers.
 McCrea recounted that "the Oklahoma Sage" gave him a profound piece of advice: "Save half of what you make, and live on just the other half."

 McCrea supported Thomas Dewey in the 1944 United States presidential election, Barry Goldwater in the 1964 United States presidential election, and Ronald Reagan in the 1966 California gubernatorial election.

 In a story originally published in 1954, McCrea said he was a man of faith, who relied on the guidance of God in his personal life and career, saying that through the years he followed the principle of "asking my way of Him."
 At the end of the article, McCrea added, "I don't claim I haven't made mistakes.
 I have.
 But most of my mistakes were due to trusting 'luck' or my own judgment instead of His."